scotthamilton77/claude-code-tamagotchi/README.md

 # Claude Code Tamagotchi 🐾

-> *Because nobody should code alone*
+> *Real-time behavioral enforcement for Claude Code, disguised as a virtual pet*

-**🚨 EXPERIMENTAL FEATURE: VIOLATION DETECTION SYSTEM 🚨**
+**🚨 EXPERIMENTAL FEATURE: BEHAVIORAL ENFORCEMENT SYSTEM 🚨**

-**This pet now includes an experimental "course correction" feature that monitors Claude's behavior in real-time and can block operations that violate your instructions.
+**This pet now includes an experimental behavioral enforcement system that monitors Claude's actions in real-time and can block operations that violate your instructions.
 Think of it as a safety net that ensures Claude stays on track with what you actually asked for.
 This feature is in active development and may occasionally flag legitimate operations - we're tuning it based on real-world usage.**

 **📢 Help Us Make This Amazing:** If you encounter false positives (legitimate actions blocked), please [open an issue](https://github.com/Ido-Levi/claude-code-tamagotchi/issues)!
 Your feedback is crucial for refining this feature.
 Include:
 - What Claude was trying to do